 Know what’s on your plate ahead of time.

-Tackling your duties, when you know exactly what you have to complete, is easier than going in blindly.
+Tackling your duties when you know precisely what you must complete is easier than going in blindly.

 Having the list drawn out in advance also assists you in focusing on just one item at a time.